tausif-sama/Bangladesh_Team-Prodigy/README.md

 + Removing bad frames improve the models accuracy.
 + The wider the field of view the better the performance.
 Preferably 160-180 degrees.
 + Using python script to run the notebook lowers the latency.
++ Bigger datasets can be too hardware demanding for the car.
+Saving frequently helps the car to perform better.